 - How do I buy it?
 (Michigan residents) »

 - Purchase the annual pass when renewing your license plate with the Secretary of State.
-Just check "YES!"
+This is the best time to buy to avoid extra fees.

 - Purchase a window sticker at a state park or customer service center and place on inside, lower-right side of the passenger window.